diegosilvacode/application-tindev-backend/README.md

 Learn how to install `yarn` through the [official documentation](https://yarnpkg.com/pt-BR/docs/install).

-Run the app in the development mode by opening [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Run the app in the development mode by opening [http://localhost:3333](http://localhost:3333) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ## Tecnologies Used